levizwannah/php-markup/readme.md

 # PHP-Markup
-PHP-Markup is a library that allows you to elegantly write html markup with PHP.
-The library allows you to make component, composite elements, and even overwrite the default html tag.
+PHP-Markup is a library that allows you to write HTML markup using PHP directly.
+The library allows you to make components, composite elements, and even overwrite the default HTML tag.
 Imagine if you want every `p` element to have some default class, you can overwrite the normal `p` element using this library to save you much of the work, keeping things clean and elegant.
+# requirements
+- PHP version >= 8.0
 # Usage
-You can use this library to write a whole markup or put HTML markup within PHP code without opening and closing the PHP tags.
+You can use this library to write a whole markup or put an HTML markup within PHP code without opening and closing the PHP tags.

 # Syntax
 Use the `Markup` Facade which is located in `LeviZwannah\PhpMarkup\Facades` for elegant writing.